 Canon has quite the arsenal of fast lenses – or lenses that have a very wide aperture.
 These are all prime lenses, which means that they have a fixed focal length.
 A prime lens provides sharper and higher quality images than a zoom lens.

 The f/stop, also known as the aperture, tells you how wide the lens can open.

 The wider the aperture (smaller number), the more light it lets in and the shallower the depth of field.

 The smaller the aperture (larger number), the less light it lets in and the deeper the depth of field.

-Canon’s supersedes all (in my opinion).
+However, Canon’s supersedes all.
 The Canon EF 50mm f/1.2L USM is the sharpest 50mm at a faster aperture than f/1.4.

-The colors and contrast are dazzling, and for creamy bokeh lovers, this lens delivers!
+The colours and contrast are dazzling, and for creamy bokeh lovers, this lens delivers!

 Built very solid, the lens does have a substantial weight to it.
 But that is easy to overlook once you take a peek at its image quality.
-Intended for full frame bodies, the Canon EF 50mm f/1.2L USM has an extremely fast autofocus.
+Intended for full-frame bodies, the Canon EF 50mm f/1.2L USM has extremely fast autofocus.
 This is not very common for wide aperture lenses.